© 2022 Monica Schauffler Website Design by IndigoArtDesign.com

 Shellbank creek in winter often looks like an abstract collage of reflections.
 This painting is based on a photo I saw on facebook, while looking at the colors of our winter creek.

-This is a wild garden in the Central California coast—somewhere near Pacific Grove.
+This is a wild garden in Point Lobos, just south of Carmel.
 My friend Rachel and I climbed the old rugged steps that led to the pine and Eucalyptus trees at the cliff top, all hallowed by coastal fog.
 The smells were enticing—salt air, Eucalyptus, and anise.
 I thought about the metaphor of climbing a path into the unknown while I was painting.

 My sister Janice lives in the Northeast Kingdom of Vermont.
 We’ve taken several walks along the shores of Lake Willoughby—a very deep and changeable lake.
 I originally painted figures on this scene, but felt they were distracting, and removed them.
 I then added Japanese paper to the oil painting and am happy with its textural quality.
 I like thinking of the people that have walked these shores—they are literally ghosted within the image.